10 creative money saving tips

-Online classes mean you can work out when it suits you, rather than being dictated to by the gym's set schedule.
+Online classes mean you can work out when it suits you, rather than being dictated by the gym's set schedule.
 You can enjoy streamed classes at your own pace or join one in real time, so even in the comfort of your own home or office, you're still part of a larger class with a real instructor.

 9. Use professionals in training